hphelion/documentation/network-quickstart.md

     <img src="media/compute-networking-details-limits.png"  alt="" />

-6. Enter the number of instances you want to create in the  **Instance Count** list.
+7. Enter the number of instances you want to create in the  **Instance Count** list.

-7. Select a type of image from the **Instance Boot Source** list.
+8. Select a type of image from the **Instance Boot Source** list.
 To select an HP Cloud default image, select **Boot from Image**.

     <img src="media/compute-networking-instance-source.png" alt="" />

-8. Select a specific image from the image list.
-The name of the list reflects the type of image you selected.
+9. Select a specific boot source from the image list.
+The name of the list reflects the type of source you selected.

     <img src="media/compute-network-boot-source.png" alt="" />

-9. Click the **Access & Security** tab in the upper navigation of the screen.
+10. Click the **Access & Security** tab in the upper navigation of the screen.

     <img src="media/compute-networking-launch-instance-security.png" alt="" />

-10. Select the appropriate key pair from the **Key Pair** list.
+11. Select the appropriate key pair from the **Key Pair** list.

-11. Click the **Networking** tab in the upper navigation of the screen.
+12. Click the **Networking** tab in the upper navigation of the screen.

     <img src="media/compute-networking-launch-instance-net.png" alt="" />

-12. Click the **+** next to the network in the **Available networks** list that you want to attach the instance to, or drag and drop the network to the **Selected Networks** box.
+13. Click the **+** next to the network in the **Available networks** list that you want to attach the instance to, or drag and drop the network to the **Selected Networks** box.

-13. Click **Launch**.
+14. Click **Launch**.

 #### Using the HP Cloud 13.5 CLI to create an instance #### {#CreateServerCLI}

 You can use the HP Cloud 13.5 CLI (Python Novaclient) commands to create an instance.

 **Important**: You must have the Python Novaclient installed on the instance before using the CLI commands.
 For more information, see [HP Cloud Python Novaclient CLI Installation](https://docs.hpcloud.com/cli/nova/install).

 To create an instance or your network, use the following steps: